Akshu-on-github/Basic-Programs-Python/FIRST_CONTRIBUTIONS.md

 ## Step 1: Familiarize yourself with the repository
 **Roles**

-This creates an organization structure for the project.
+These create an organization structure for the project and are commonly found in open source projects.
 1. ***Author***: the person who created the project
 2. ***Owner***: administrative representative for repository or organization
 3. ***Contributors***: people who contribute something to the project